Goleta hosting in-person workshop to draw district lines | NewsChannel 3-12

 Goleta hosting in-person workshop to draw district lines

-GOLETA, Calif. — The City of Goleta will be holding its next district elections public workshop in-person this Saturday, June 26 at 11:00 a.m.
+GOLETA, Calif. — The City of Goleta will be holding its next district elections public workshop in person this Saturday, June 26, at 11 a.m.
 The public is invited to participate in this important and historic process as the City moves to district elections in November 2022.

 The workshop is being held at the Goleta Union School District Boardroom located at 401 N. Fairview Avenue; Spanish interpretation will be available.
 This will be the City’s first in-person workshop since the pandemic and face coverings are required.